insure logo

 What is full coverage car insurance?

-If you lease or finance your car in Pennsylvania, your lender may ask you to purchase collision and comprehensive insurance beyond the state-mandated liability coverage.
+If you lease or finance your vehicle in Pennsylvania, your lender may require collision and comprehensive insurance on top of the state’s liability minimums.

 The bottom line on saving and staying protected

-Make sure you choose a policy that balances affordability with protection.
-Always compare quotes from at least three companies to find low-cost car insurance in Pennsylvania.
+The best approach is to balance affordability with protection.
+Always compare quotes from at least three companies to find the cheapest car insurance in Pennsylvania.

 Methodology